chriswr95/graphql-java-test-runner/README.md

 1. Install terraform from [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)
 2. Verify terraform is working locally.
 3. Create a new gcp project.
+4. Add a billing account to the above created project.
-4. Create service account on IAM & Admin->Service Account-> Create Service Account.
+5. Create service account on IAM & Admin->Service Account-> Create Service Account.
-5. Give the role as Basic->Owner.
+6. Give the role as Basic->Owner.
-6. Select the service account created above, then go to Actions->Manage keys->Add key->Create new key->JSON.
+7. Select the service account created above, then go to Actions->Manage keys->Add key->Create new key->JSON.
-7. Download the key from above step and paste it in the terraform directory.
+8. Download the key from above step and paste it in the terraform directory.
 Rename it as **cred.json** .
-8. Open terminal in **terraform** directory.
+9. Open terminal in **terraform** directory.
-9. Run **terraform init**
+10. Run **terraform init**
-10. Run **terraform apply -var project_id**=your project id present in **cred.json**.
+11. Run **terraform apply -var project_id**=your project id present in **cred.json**.

 Terraform will take care of all the infrastructure required by the test runner.